phlummox/Pandora-Export/INSTALL.md

 a free CI (continuous integration) service.

 - Fork this repo.
-- Go to [appveyor.com] [appveyor], and use the "sign in with GitHub" feature to sign in.
+- Go to [appveyor.com] (http://appveyor.com), and use the "sign in with GitHub" feature to sign in.
 - Click "`+NEW PROJECT`"; you should be given a list of your GitHub projects
   - select the forked `Pandora-Export`.